realizse/realitemsdocs/pages/whitepaper/whitepaper.md

 _First_, we chose a core blockchain technology that has already solved the transaction cost volatility problem.
 VeChain solves this by implementing a dual-token system - VET for currency and VTHO for gas.
 Because the tokens are loosely-coupled, the price of VET can rise and fall while transaction costs remain relatively stable.

-_Second_, we have created a mechanism for _fractionalizing_ Non Fungible Records.
+_Second_, we have created a mechanism for _fractionalizing_ Non Fungible Tokens.
 Built into our system is the ability to construct multiple digital identities from a single NFT.
 For non-durable goods, such as a can of soda or a bottle of ointment, we can create an NFT and fractionalize it into multiple digital identities.

 ---